 Artists have always made conscious choices affecting the composition of their work.
 I’m sure Jackson Pollack was aware of the composition of his abstract expressionist paintings.
 As was Picasso or Salvador Dali with their surrealist art, let alone photographers like Ansel Adams.
-Any ennui that this young photographer exhibited, I believe, was caused by that fact that throughout photography’s history, there has been so much written about the “rules of composition.”
+Any ennui this young photographer exhibited, I believe, was caused by that fact that throughout photography’s history, there has been so much written about the “rules of composition.”

 My personal philosophy of composition is based on how when looking at a photograph, your eyes sees the various components of the image in the following order: sharpness, brightness, and warmth.
 On the simplest level if the photograph’s subject is the sharpest, brightest, warmest object in the image, you’ve got a winner but if the subject is not sharp—tilt!
-The same thing happens when a sharp, bright object is placed near a similarly, sharp bright and warm object; you’re eyes are gonna go to the warmest object, whether it’s sharp or not.
+The same thing happens when a sharp, bright object is placed near a similarly, bright and warm object; you’re eyes are gonna go to the warmest object, whether it’s sharp or not.

-Surprisingly I find some of this same approach is also buried inside some of Mortensen’s writings even though most of his work is monochromatic.
+Surprisingly I find that some of this same approach is also buried inside some of Mortensen’s writings even though most of his work is monochromatic.